 14. Turning a baguette upside down is unlucky in France

-Every country has its own set of strange superstitions.
-France is no different.
+Every country has its own set of strange superstitions, and France is no different.
 Wait until you get a load of this outlandish legend that dates back to the Middle Ages.
 They say it’s unlucky to turn a baguette, or any bread for that matter, upside down on a table.

 15. French toast and french fries are not French